Summary of generation 8

 But there was also a lot we learnt from each other.
 Juno initially struggled in college, with a problematic boyfriend, and with her unsupportive parents, but over time she gained a lot of self-confidence and faced them all.
 I always tried to do my best to help her, in my own way.
 And to do so I had to learn something from her, and her way of understanding and communicating with others.

-As I already mentioned, communication has always been a very weak point for me.
+As I already mentioned, communication has always been my weakest point.
 However, I didn't fully realise the extent of my limitations until I faced her, and I found myself totally lost when trying to face certain types of conversations.

 And my difficulties in interacting with her worsened in the following years, as our relationship became deeper, but also more nuanced.